burgshrimps/dicast/README.md

 cur | Use this flag to change the labels of variants from manual curation, if they were falsely labelled  | Yes

 **Parameters:** `params/params_train.json`
 The training parameter file consists of one or multiple cohort entries.
 The example parameter file contains one cohort called "tgenvar".
 A cohort describes a group of samples with the same directory and file structure.
-The entry *"samples"* is a list of samples used for training a model. *"ref"* is the name of the reference genome.
+The entry *"samples"* is a list of samples used for training a model, *"ref"* is the name of the reference genome, *"variant_features"* is the output from the preparation step, *"variant_labels"* contains the IDs of all confirmed (true positive) variants.
+Lastly *"variant_curation"* is the output file of the manual curation and contains corrected labels for manually curated SVs.